the-teachingRSE-project/competencies/competencies.md

 ### Handling of data and personal data

-A lot of RSE work involves the manipulation or creation of data processing devices.
+A lot of RSE work involves the manipulation or creation of data processing tools.
 We highlight that professional conduct requires these creations to be reliable and to maintain data integrity.
 In particular, the way that personal data is handled can have far-reaching implications for society.
 Independent of the encoding into the respective national law in an RSE's jurisdiction,